European hare: Taxonomy and genetics

 The European hare was first described in 1778 by German zoologist Peter Simon Pallas.
 It shares the genus Lepus (Latin for "hare") with 32 other hare and jackrabbit species, jackrabbits being the name given to some species of hare native to North America.
 They are distinguished from other leporids (hares and rabbits) by their longer legs and wider nostrils.
 The Corsican hare, broom hare and Granada hare were at one time considered to be subspecies of the European hare, but DNA sequencing and morphological analysis support their status as separate species.

 There is some debate as to whether the European hare and the Cape hare are the same species.
-A 2005 nuclear gene pool study suggested that they are, but a 2006 study of the mitochondrial DNA of these same animals concluded that they had diverged sufficiently widely to be considered separate species.
-A 2008 study claims that in the case of Lepus species, with their rapid evolution, species designation cannot be based solely on mtDNA but should also include an examination of the nuclear gene pool.
-It is possible that the genetic differences between the European and Cape hare are due to geographic separation rather than actual divergence.
-It has been speculated that in the Near East, hare populations are intergrading and experiencing gene flow.
-Another 2008 study suggests that more research is needed before a conclusion is reached as to whether a species complex exists; the European hare remains classified as a single species until further data contradicts this assumption.
+A 2005 nuclear gene pool study suggested that they are, but a 2006 study of the mitochondrial DNA of these same animals concluded that they had diverged enough to be considered separate species.
+A 2008 study claims that in the case of Lepus species, with their rapid evolution, cannot be separated based on mtDNA alone but should also include data from the nuclear gene pool.
+It has been speculated that in the Near East, hare populations are interbreeding and experiencing gene flow.
+Despite this interbreeding, the Cape hare is still considered a distinct species, albeit one with controversial genetic relationships to other African hares.
+Leandro Iraçabal and colleagues conducted a study of several mitochondrial and nuclear genes across nearly all lagomorph species in 2024 that placed the Cape hare in a separate clade from the European hare, and indicated that the European hare's closest genetic relative was the Abyssinian hare found in the Horn of Africa: